GoSchool/Introduction/lesson3.md

-# Introduction to Go - Lesson 3: Command Line Applications
+# Lesson 3: Command Line Applications

 In this lesson, we will implement several common unix commands in Go.

 * The commands
   * cat  - copy input to standard output            | 15 minutes